-The accompanying interim unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries, and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's consolidated financial position as of March 31, 2019, and results of operations, comprehensive income (loss) and cash flows for the three months ended March 31, 2018 and 2019.
+The accompanying interim unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries, and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's consolidated financial position as of September 30, 2019, results of operations, comprehensive income (loss), and stockholders' equity for the three and nine months ended September 30, 2018 and 2019, and cash flows for the nine months ended September 30, 2018 and 2019.
 All intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three month periods ended March 31, 2018 and 2019 are not necessarily indicative of the results to be expected for the year ending December 31, 2019 or for any other interim period or for any future year.
+The results of operations for the three and nine month periods ended September 30, 2018 and 2019 are not necessarily indicative of the results to be expected for the year ending December 31, 2019 or for any other interim period or for any future year.